Anuj-Bisht-dev/Anuj-Bisht-dev/README.md

 # 💫 About Me:
--👋 Hi, I’m Anuj Singh Bisht — it’s a pleasure to greet you!<br><br>-I'm passionate about web development and always eager to dive into complex projects.<br><br>-🌱 Currently, I'm learning more about web development — feel free to help me out, or reach out if you'd like some assistance too!<br><br>-I'm always looking to connect with people who share similar interests, so feel free to send me a request — I’ll definitely respond!<br><br>-⚡ Fun fact: I truly appreciate everyone who joins this platform — each of you brings something new and exciting to the community
+-👋 Hi, I’m Anuj Singh Bisht — it’s a pleasure to greet you!<br><br>-I'm passionate about web development and always eager to dive into complex projects.<br><br>-🌱 Currently, I'm learning more about web development — feel free to help me out, or reach out if you'd like some assistance too!<br><br>-I'm always looking to connect with people who share similar interests, so feel free to send me a request — I’ll definitely respond!<br><br>-⚡ Fun fact: I truly appreciate everyone who joins this platform — each of you brings something new and exciting to the community.
 <p>A passionate for full-stack developer</p>
 <h2>🚀 Languages and Tools I Use</h2>
 <p><a target="_blank" href="https://raw.githubusercontent.com/devicons/devicon/master/icons/c/c-original.svg" style="display: inline-block;"><img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/c/c-original.svg" alt="c" width="42" height="42" /></a>